gowrijsuria/DeepQNetwork/README.md

 # DeepQNetwork
-Implementation of Deep Q Network in Pybullet
+Implementation of Deep Q Network with Pybullet

 ## Objective
 Use DeepQNetworks to find the optimal path to the destination using an environment created using pybullet.
 The environment contains obstacles and a goal point(soccerball).
 The input states to the network are images and the total area of obstacles in the scene (found using segmentation masks).